Reinforcement Learning, Bit by Bit: Examples

 This environment features delayed consequences.
 In particular, the agent needs to consecutively execute action $1$ in order to observe $r_{\tau-1}$.
-Note that it is unwise to consider 1-information ratios in this example, because there is zero information to be gained in the first $\tau - 1$ steps, resulting in infinite 1-information ratios.
-This demonstrates that 1-information ratios are typically unsuitable for representing the trade-off between sacrificing immediate reward and acquiring delayed information.
-In particular, for this environment, the regret bound in Theorem \ref{th:regret-bound} would be vacuous for all algorithms if using 1-information ratios, as some of the ratios are infinite.
+Note that the 1-information ratio is insufficient to guide efficient exploration in this example, because there is no information to be gained in the first $\tau - 1$ steps, resulting in infinite 1-information ratios.
+In general, 1-information ratios are unsuitable for representing the trade-off between sacrificing immediate reward and acquiring delayed information.
+For this environment, the regret bound in Theorem \ref{th:regret-bound} would be vacuous for all algorithms if using 1-information ratios, as some of the ratios are infinite.
 In contrast, a $\tau$-information ratio that considers information gain over multiple timesteps is more suitable for reasoning about sacrificing immediate reward for delayed information.
-Coincidentally, $\tau$ is also the horizon of this episodic environment, but any $\tau$ that is greater than the episode duration would be able to account for delayed information.
+Coincidentally, $\tau$ is also the horizon of this episodic environment, but any $\tau$ that is greater than the episode duration would be able to account for delayed information in this example.

-The challenge in this environment is for the agent to maintain the level of commitment necessary to follow a sequence of transitions from state $0$ to state $\tau-1$, consistently executing action $1$ along the way in order to observe $r_{\tau-1}$.
-Along the way, the agent must avoid the temptation to enjoy a reward $r_{S_t}$ by executing action $0$.
-Indeed, success in this environment requires {\it deep exploration} \cite{osband2019deep}.
-Simple exploration schemes that do not do this, like $\epsilon$-greedy, incur regret exponential in $\tau$.
+The challenge in this environment is that the agent needs to consistently execute action $1$ in an episode in order to observe $r_{\tau - 1}$.
+Simple dithering exploration schemes, such as $\epsilon$-greedy, can require in expectation an exponential number of episodes to reveal the value of $r_{\tau-1}$.
+This leads to regret exponential in $\tau$ (except for special cases in which the gap $1-r_s$ also decreases exponentially with $\tau$ for any $s$).

-Value-IDS avoids this exponential dependence, as established in Appendix \ref{ap:chain}.
-Because there are only two possible outcomes for $\pi_*$, we have $\H(\target) = \H(\pi_*) \leq 1$, which means that the agent need only learn a single bit of information.
+As established in Appendix \ref{ap:chain}, value-IDS interestingly avoids this exponential dependence for any $r_0, \dots, r_{\tau-2} \in [0, 1)$, despite the fact that it may randomize among actions during each timestep.
+Because there are only two possible outcomes for $\pi_*$ with equal probability, we have $\H(\target) = \H(\pi_*) = 1$ bit, that is, the agent need only learn a single bit of information.
 Further, Appendix \ref{ap:chain} establishes that the information ratio satisfies $\Gamma_{\tau, t} \leq \tau/8$, which together with Theorem \ref{th:regret-bound} yields